https://nanyte.com/photoresists/ma-n-1420 · last updated 2026-07-26

 - Etch mask · Lift-off

-Cross-checked — two independent extractions agree.
+Cross-checked — two independent extractions agree on the spin curve and the single-value figures.

 Spin coating